ABOUT PARKSON CORPORATION

 Parkson Corporation is a leading supplier of equipment and solutions for potable water, process water, and industrial and municipal wastewater applications.
 We design, engineer and assemble products that provide customers with advanced screening, biological, filtration, and biosolids management solutions.
 Parkson was a pioneer in inclined plate clarification and continuous backwash sand filtration and today, with more than 25,000 installations, is a leading provider of advanced solutions in water recycling and treatment.

 Founded in 1960 and headquartered in Fort Lauderdale, Florida, Parkson has been owned by Axel Johnson Inc. since 1967 and is committed to providing clean water for the world.
 Parkson is an industry leader in the USA with a global installation base.
-Additional branches are located in Chicago, Kansas City, Denver and Dubai.
+Additional branches are located in Chicago, Kansas City and Denver.

 Parkson is branded around the core business of “Treating Water Right,” which defines our future business ambitions focused around the core water market.